On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

+\mypar{Matching Networks (MNs)}\citep{vinyals2016matching} are closely related to PNs in the multi-shot case and equivalent in the 1-shot case.
+Rather than aggregating the embeddings of the same class into prototypes, this loss directly computes a softmax over individual embeddings of the support set, as:

+In their work, Vinyals~\etal~\cite{vinyals2016matching} use the cosine rather than the Euclidean distance.
+However, (as~\cite{snell2017prototypical}) we observed that the Euclidean distance is a better choice for FSL problems, and thus we use it in all the losses of our experiments.
+Note that Vinyals~\etal~\cite{vinyals2016matching} also suggest a variant to $\mathcal{L}_{\mathrm{MNs}}$ (MNs with ``Full Context Embeddings''), where an LSTM (with an extra set of parameters) is used to condition the way the inputs are embedded in the current support set.
+In our experiments, we did not consider this variant as it falls in the category of \emph{adaptive} episodic learning approaches ($\rho\neq\varnothing$, see Sec.~\ref{sec:episodes}).

-Eq.~\ref{eq:proto_loss} computes the likelihood that a query image belongs to the class a certain prototype is representative of by computing the softmax over the distances to all prototypes.
-This formulation is similar to the \emph{Neighbourhood Component Analysis} approach by \citet{goldberger2005neighborhood} (and expanded to the non-linear case by \citet{salakhutdinov2007learning}), except for a few important differences which we will now discuss.
+\mypar{Neighbourhood Component Analysis (NCA).} $\mathcal{L}_{\mathrm{MNs}}$ and $\mathcal{L}_{\mathrm{PNs}}$ sum over the likelihoods that a query image belongs to the same class of a certain sample (or prototype) from the support set by computing the softmax over the distances between the query and the support samples (or prototypes).
+This is closely related to the \emph{Neighbourhood Component Analysis} approach by Goldberger~\etal~\cite{goldberger2005neighborhood} (and expanded to the non-linear case by Salakhutdinov~\etal~\cite{salakhutdinov2007learning} and Frosst~\etal~\cite{frosst2019analyzing}), except for a few important differences which we discuss at the end of this section.

 Let $i \in [1,b]$ be the indices of the images within a batch $B$.
 The NCA loss can be written as: